thinkbigthings/seebie/README.md

-To run the fully built application, cd to the server folder (so you can access properties) and run e.g. `java --enable-preview -jar build/libs/server-1.0-SNAPSHOT.jar` Then in the browser go to `https://localhost:9000`
+To run the fully built application, cd to the server folder (so you can access properties) and run e.g. `java --enable-preview -Dapp.security.rememberMe.key="none" -Dapp.notification.output="LOG" -jar build/libs/server-1.0-SNAPSHOT.jar`
+Then in the browser go to `https://localhost:9000`